 Domain Standards for Mathematical Content Aligned Components of Eureka Math Cluster: Geometric measurement: understand concepts of volume and relate volume to multiplication and to addition.
 5.MD.C.3 Recognize volume as an attribute of solid figures and understand concepts of volume measurement. a.
-A cube with side length 1 unit, called a "unit cube," is said to have "one cubic unit" of volume, and can be used to measure volume.
+Understand that a cube with side length 1 unit, called a "unit cube," is said to have "one cubic unit" of volume and can be used to measure volume.
 G5 M5 Lesson 1: Explore volume by building with and counting unit cubes. b.
-A solid figure which can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.
+Understand that a solid figure which can be packed without gaps or overlaps using n unit cubes is said to have a volume of n cubic units.
 G5 M5 Lesson 2: Find the volume of a right rectangular prism by packing with cubic units and counting.
-5.MD.C.4 Measure volumes by counting unit cubes, using cubic cm, cubic in, cubic ft, and nonstandard units.
+5.MD.C.4 Measure volume by counting unit cubes, using cubic centimeters, cubic inches, cubic feet, and improvised units.
 G5 M5 Topic A: Concepts of Volume

-Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.MD.C.5 Relate volume to the operations of multiplication and addition and solve real world and mathematical problems involving volume. a.
-Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Represent threefold whole-number products as volumes, e.g., to represent the associative property of multiplication.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.MD.C.5 Relate volume to the operations of multiplication and addition and solve realworld and mathematical problems involving volume of right rectangular prisms. a.
+Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
+Represent whole-number products of three factors as volumes (e.g., to represent the associative property of multiplication).
 G5 M5 Lesson 3: Compose and decompose right rectangular prisms using layers.
 G5 M5 Lesson 4: Use multiplication to calculate volume.
 G5 M5 Lesson 5: Use multiplication to connect volume as packing with volume as filling. b.
-Apply the formulas $V = l \times w \times h$ and $V = B \times h$ for rectangular prisms to find volumes of right rectangular prisms with whole number edge lengths in the context of solving real world and mathematical problems.
+Know and apply the formulas $V = l \times w \times h$ and $V = B \times h$ (where B represents the area of the base) for rectangular prisms to find volumes of right rectangular prisms with whole number edge lengths in the context of solving real-world and mathematical problems.
 G5 M5 Lesson 7: Solve word problems involving the volume of rectangular prisms with whole number edge lengths. c.
 Recognize volume as additive.
-Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real world problems.
-G5 M5 Topic B: Volume and the Operations of Multiplication and Addition analyze relationships of the coordinate pairs.
+Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real-world problems.
+G5 M5 Topic B: Volume and the Operations of Multiplication and Addition